 While the indica vs sativa dichotomy has been used for centuries to differentiate between cannabis strains, we now know that the cannabinoid and terpene profiles can be used to predict the effects of different strains.
 In “The Cannabis Sativa versus Cannabis Indica Debate: An Interview with Ethan Russo, MD,” published in the academic journal Cannabis and Cannabinoid Research, Dr. Ethan Russo argued that using indica vs sativa as a distinction between strains is not supported by cannabis science.
 Dr. Russo goes on to say, “it is essential that future commerce allows complete and accurate cannabinoid and terpene profiles to be available.”

 Medical News Today explains that “many terpenes are bioactive,” which means they have a biological effect on the body.
-There are over 200 terpenes in cannabis, and scientists are investigating which terpene and cannabinoid combinations can lead to better experiences and benefits (9).
+There are over 200 terpenes in cannabis, and scientists are investigating the terpene and cannabinoid pairing benefits, which can lead to better experiences and effects (9).
 For example, combining linalool with THC can help with countering poor memory effects and assist with keeping a clear mind.
 Combining pinene and CBG could be beneficial to patients with conditions such as methicillin-resistant staphylococcus aureus (MRSA).
 Additionally, this 2018 study found that those who consumed CBD-rich terpene extracts benefited more than those who consumed CBD-isolate.

 Terpenes are believed to facilitate cannabinoid absorption and offer therapeutic properties.
 Terpenes affect your “high” by modifying the absorption of the cannabinoids.
 In other words, they are capable of boosting or reducing the absorption of chemicals like THC, which is responsible for the psychoactive effects of cannabis.
 The effects of terpenes on cannabis are also dependent upon boiling points and preservation techniques.